paytrail/paytrail-for-woocommerce/readme.txt

 = Where do I get the required keys to install the plugin? =

 Head over to our [website](https://www.paytrail.com) and register for the service to obtain the necessary keys.

+= How can I test Paytrail's payment service? =

+You can test our payment services in your online store before signing an agreement.
+Payments made using test credentials will not be processed.
+To test the payment service, the test credentials below should be placed in the payment settings of your e-commerce platform.
+Compatible platforms and links to platform-specific installation instructions are compiled on Paytrail’s [website](https://www.paytrail.com/en/compatible-platforms).
+If necessary, ask the technical partner of your online business for instructions.
+Payments to the test merchant account will not be forwarded.

+Test credentials:
+* Merchant ID: 375917
+* Secret key: SAIPPUAKAUPPIAS

+With test credentials, you can test most of the payment methods included in Paytrail’s payment service.
+You can find the payment method specific credentials needed for testing in Paytrail’s [documentation](https://docs.paytrail.com/#/payment-method-providers).

 == Changelog ==